tinymce/tinymce-docs/_includes/configuration/hidden-input.md

 ## hidden_input

 This option gives you the ability to disable the auto generation of hidden input fields for inline editing elements.
-By default all inline editors get a hidden input element that content gets saved to when you do `editor.save()` or `tinymce.triggerSave()`.
+By default all inline editors have a hidden input element in which content gets saved when an `editor.save()` or `tinymce.triggerSave()` is executed.

 This can be disabled if you don't need these controls.